-Brian Wallach Is Waging No Ordinary Campaign Against ALS, 6 Years After Diagnosis
+Brian Wallach Is Waging No Ordinary Campaign Against ALS, 7 Years After Diagnosis

 No Ordinary Campaign isn’t the first movie about ALS, but they wanted theirs to tell a bigger story.

 “It’s a political movie.
 It’s a story about a campaign.
-It’s Brian and Sandra’s personal story about this illness,” said producer Tim Rummel.
+It’s Brian and Sandra’s personal story about this illness,” producer Tim Rummel told MovieMaker after the film’s SXSW screening last year.
 “But it’s also gives something that audiences can take away and apply to their own lives against whatever seemingly insurmountable challenge theymay be facing.”

 The filmmakers filmed throughout 2019.
 When the pandemic hit, it didn’t completely stop production, but it made things harder.
 The muscles involved with breathing and swallowing are weakened in people with ALS, making them one of the groups at the highest risk for Covid and its complications.

-Note: Editor’s Note: This story was first published in March 2023 when No Ordinary Campaign screened at SXSW and has been updated to reflect the film’s arrival on Amazon Prime.